Jeff Gaspin: Current career

 In July 2009, Gaspin was promoted to Chairman of NBC Universal Television Entertainment.
 Some of the businesses he is responsible for are NBC Entertainment (home to hits such as The Office, 30 Rock, and The Tonight Show), cable channels USA Network and Bravo, and NBC Universal Domestic Television Distribution which distributes such shows as The Martha Stewart Show and The Jerry Springer Show.

 In 2012, Gaspin founded Gaspin Media, a production and consulting company, where he is now president.
 He serves as Executive Producer for several series including Rhythm + Flow for Netflix, First Ladies for Showtime, and To Tell the Truth for ABC.
 Gaspin has served as a consultant for Discovery, Inc., A$E Networks, and Clear Channel.

 In 2013, Gaspin founded TAPP TV, a subscription-based online TV network, along with Jon Klein, former president of CNN US.

 Gaspin acts as a media advisor to Towerbrook Capital Partners, where he has done extensive due diligence on efforts to acquire media companies.
 He sits on the advisory board of KAST and Taboola.
 Gaspin was also part of the advisory board of Layer3, which sold to T-mobile in 2018.

 Personal life

-He currently resides in Hidden Hills, California with his wife, Karen, and children Max, Ben, and Samantha.
+He formerly resided in Hidden Hills, California with his wife, Karen, and children Max, Ben, and Samantha.